diegommm/non-programming/Short essay: A futurological, free interpretation on machine intelligence.md

 This leads to new ethical controversies, since creating a sentient machine is creating a machine that suffers, but that is no different than giving birth to a sentient being like a human, which is guaranteed to suffer as well.
-It depends on its tutors to provide the appropriate environment for a healthy development.
+It depends on its tutors, society to provide the appropriate environment for a healthy development and life.

 As an example, if a machine is exposed to unsettling and inhospitable conditions for a prolonged time, chances are that it develops secondary situational memories whose conclusions are that everything is for the worse,